-For TV manufacturers, it brings the potential to develop new business opportunities with TV Operators.
-Furthermore, HbbTV OpApps are a way to deal with a fragmented TV landscape, as the open standard solution paves the ground to streamline specification discussions with TV Operators in different markets.
+For TV manufacturers, it brings the potential to develop new business opportunities with TV Operators, such as joint marketing campaigns.
+Furthermore, HbbTV OpApps give the possibility to deal with a fragmented TV landscape, as the open standard solution paves the ground to streamline specification discussions with TV Operators in different markets.

-OpApps will allow new business models in the various use cases, such as:
+OpApps allow new business models in the various use cases, such as:

-- Bring services to consumer owned devices with a single app, - Easier deployment of TV services throughout the home (multiroom TV), - Remove the barrier for users to try a TV Operator service and as such minimize the user acquisition cost for TV Operators alike.
+- Bringing services to consumer-owned devices with a single app without the need of an operator STB - Easier deployment of TV services throughout the home (multiroom TV) as additional STBs are not needed - Removing the barrier for users to try a TV Operator service and as such minimize the user acquisition cost for TV Operators alike - Increase visibility and accessibility of an operator app in the Smart TV environment with multiple apps

-Within the HbbTV environment, OpApps coexist with regular HbbTV apps, bringing new possibilities and encouraging wider adoption of HbbTV 2 services and APIs.
+Within the HbbTV environment, OpApps can coexist with regular HbbTV apps, bringing new possibilities and encouraging wider adoption of HbbTV 2 services and APIs.
+Moreover, HbbTV provides a set of tests for the OpApp specification, which allows validating the conformance of devices to the spec.

-HbbTV OpApp is an open standard [2], building on existing open standards such as HbbTV2, OIPF-DAE, DNS, HTTPS, X.509 and HTML5 [6].
-For operators and manufacturers this means that HbbTV OpApp will be straightforward to deploy from head-end to terminal.
-As such it allows harmonization of the user experience across different devices/platforms using the same application software.
+HbbTV OpApp is an open standard [2], building on existing open standards such as HbbTV 2, OIPF-DAE, DNS, HTTPS, X.509 and HTML5 [6].
+For operators and manufacturers this means that HbbTV OpApps are straightforward to deploy from head-end to terminal.
+As such, it allows harmonization of the user experience across different devices/platforms using the same application software.
 For consumers this means greater freedom of choice, as they can enjoy content via OpApps on a wider variety of devices and brands.